tcsvn/pyadlml/docs/user_guide/stats_and_vis.rst

     5        take shower    209.566667
     6         use toilet    195.249567

-Visualize the duration for the activities with a bar plot
+Visualize the activity duration with a bar plot

 .. code:: python